Chapmania/0x0B-unity-vr_room/README.md

 Hi!
 My name is Marc and I'm learning software development for virtual and augmented reality.
 This virtual escape room is a project at the institution where I'm learning these new things.
 Boy oh boy it was a big challenge, but it has been my favorite coding project so far!

+Getting the teleportation to work the way I wanted was the most difficult part of this project.
+I used the Oculus integration package to give me the assets for the teleporter, but making sure it interacted with the map properly was a challenge.

 I'm interested in creative pursuits using this technology, especially in conjunction with music.
 [Click here](https://open.spotify.com/artist/3Ov3QDJuqhsunNjmn5BBEY?si=Yzj2mgZXSfqL9z7CxR--5g) if you'd like to listen to my band [The Jolly Llamas](https://www.jollyllamas.com/).

 Here's my [LinkedIn](https://www.linkedin.com/in/marccavigli/) and [Twitter](https://twitter.com/MarcCavigli) accounts, if you're interested.